 What’s included in release notes?

-Release notes should provide brief summary of the change and link to link to additional details where applicable.
+Release notes provide brief summary of the change and link to additional details, where applicable.

 If an image or video will help explain a change, include them in the release notes or link to an additional piece of content such as an article in your help center.